 The ultimate guide to visiting the Lake Malawi National Park

-Lake Malawi, also known as Lake Nyasa, is the southernmost Lake of the African lakes of the Rift Valley system.
+Lake Malawi, also known as Lake Nyasa, is the southernmost Lake of the Rift Valley system’s African lakes.
 Located between Malawi, Mozambique and Tanzania, it is the third-largest Lake in Africa: about 580 km long and 80 wide at its widest point, it reaches even 700 meters deep.
-With a variety of landscapes ranging from rocks overlooking the water to beaches of fine golden sand, its waters are famous for snorkelling, scuba diving, kayaking, boat rides, beautiful swimming and other activities.
+With various landscapes ranging from rocks overlooking the water to beaches of fine golden sand, its waters are famous for snorkelling, scuba diving, kayaking, boat rides, beautiful swimming and other activities.

-David Livingstone reached the Lake in 1859 and nicknamed it “lake of stars” because of the many fishermen lanterns on the boats cruising it and that resemble, from a distance, stars in the sky.
-Lake Malawi is crucial for the population living around it since it provides food fish source, drinking water, irrigation and also hydroelectricity.
-The Lake also features several islands, but it has only two of them inhabited: Likoma and Chizumulu Island.
+David Livingstone reached the Lake in 1859 and nicknamed it the “lake of stars” because of the many fishermen’s lanterns on the boats cruising it and resembling stars in the sky from a distance.
+Lake Malawi is crucial for the population living around it since it provides food, fish sources, drinking water, irrigation, and hydroelectricity.
+The Lake also features several islands, but it has only two inhabited: Likoma and Chizumulu Island.

 Need to know about Lake Malawi National Park

 The base of all the activities around the Park is Cape Maclear-Chembe village.
-Here, you can enjoy the lake arranging boat tours with snorkelling and fish eagles feeding, scuba diving, kayaking, village tour, hiking and indeed, souk up the warm sun on the beach.
+Here, you can enjoy the lake by arranging boat tours with snorkelling and fish eagles feeding, scuba diving, kayaking, village tour, hiking, and soaking up the warm sun on the beach.

 When to go

-The right time to visit the Cape Maclear is during the dry season from April/May to September/October (above all from June to August when the temperature is cooler and the sky mostly clear).
-The hot season runs from October to the end of December when temperatures can reach more than 30°, and the weather is humid as the rains build up.
+The right time to visit the Cape Maclear is during the dry season, from April/May to September/October (from June to August when the temperature is cooler and the sky mostly clear).
+The hot season runs from October to the end of December when temperatures reach more than 30°, and the weather is humid as the rains build up.
 The rainy season is from January to the end of April.

 How to get there

-If you are not travelling with a tour operator but you prefer catching the local transports, you can reach Cape Maclear – Chembe village by bus.
+If you are not travelling with a tour operator but prefer catching the local transport, you can reach Cape Maclear – Chembe village by bus.
 The easiest and fastest way from Lilongwe is to take the bus.
 The Axa bus company leaves daily from Lilongwe (and Blantyre) to Monkey Bay, and the price is around 10 USD.
-Once there, for a few MKW, you can take a Matolas (it’s a pickup where you sit on the back), a small motorcycle or a minibus taxis.
-The other options are by a private transfer arranged through your accommodation or by renting a car in Lilongwe.
-The road to Cape Maclear is in good condition (as are most of the roads in Malawi), only the last few kilometres are gravel/dirt.
+Once there, for a few MKW, you can take a Matolas (it’s a pickup where you sit on the back), a small motorcycle or a minibus taxi.
+The other options are a private transfer arranged through your accommodation or renting a car in Lilongwe.
+The road to Cape Maclear is in good condition (as are most of the roads in Malawi).
+Only the last few kilometres are gravel/dirt.
 Lilongwe – Cape Maclear takes about 3 hours.
 Click here to see our itinerary through Malawi and general information.

 A fun way to reach or leave Cape Maclear could be by the Ilala ferry boat.
 There are also routes with shared minivans from Monkey Bay up the lakeshore direct to Nkhata Bay/Nkhotakota/Senga bay/ but the road is not that good.

-Ilala ferry: it’s the most famous steamboat of the Lake Malawi, and it doesn’t need presentation.
-For those who want to live an unforgettable experience, a ride on Ilala ferry is a must.
-It cruises the Lake from Cape Maclear (Monkey Bay) to Likoma Island and Chilumba (north part of the Lake) stopping in some towns along the lake shores (Senga Bay, Nkhotakhota and Nkhata Bay) loading people and goods.
+It’s the most famous steamboat on Lake Malawi, and it doesn’t need a presentation.
+For those who want to live an unforgettable experience, a ride on the Ilala ferry is a must.
+It cruises the Lake from Cape Maclear (Monkey Bay) to Likoma Island and Chilumba (north part of the Lake), stopping in some towns along the lake shores (Senga Bay, Nkhotakhota and Nkhata Bay) loading people and goods.
 It should take 3 days from Cape Maclear to Chilumba, but this is Africa, and the ferry is always late!
 Click here for more information.
 You can arrange your ride and book a cabin through the accommodations in any town where the boat stops.

 About Chembe village

-Chembe is a wide village that lies along the shore of the Lake, but it doesn’t offer a lot.
+Chembe is a wide village that lies along the Lake’s shore, but it doesn’t offer much.
 Therefore, all the accommodations have a bar and restaurant.
 Anyway, you’ll also find some small restaurants like Makata’s Bar & restaurant, Banapaya (our favourite!
 It’s on the beach), Thomass, Chikaya Malawian Restaurant, Mungo Restaurant & Bar or Hiccups Pub.

 A thing not to be missed in the early morning is a walk on Chembe beach (on the right side of Fat Monkey Lodge) to see the fishers.
-Around 6 a.m. the fishers get back from the night fish crowding the shore sharing the catch of the night with the villagers.
-A part of these fish will be settled on wooden tables to be sundried and later sold to the fish market.
+Around 6 a.m., the fishers get back from the night fish crowding the shore, sharing the night’s catch with the villagers.
+Some of these fish will be settled on wooden tables to be sundried and later sold to the fish market.

-Chembe has a very long beach and you’ll find the most pristine sand and clear sea on the west side of the village towards Otter Point.
-The east side is very dirty since there are many houses next to the shore and the boats of the fishers.
-Not to be missed it’s the incredible sunset, said to be the most amazing of the whole Malawi.
+Chembe has a very long beach, and you’ll find the most pristine sand and clear sea on the west side of the village towards Otter Point.
+The east side is very dirty since many houses are next to the shore and the fishers’ boats.
+Not to be missed, it’s the incredible sunset, said to be the most amazing in Malawi.

-At night, from 7 p.m., you can have a walk along the streets of Chembe (on the east side) where you’ll find small local shops and stalls selling street food.
+At night, from 7 p.m., you can walk along the streets of Chembe (on the east side), where you’ll find small local shops and stalls selling street food.